Martin McKee: Biography

 He was educated at the Royal Belfast Academical Institution and trained as a doctor at The Queen's University of Belfast, qualifying in 1979 and specialized initially in internal medicine at the Belfast City Hospital and the Royal Victoria Hospital between 1979 and 1985, before moving into public health.
 McKee currently lives in London with his wife Dorothy and two daughters.

 Professional career

-Martin McKee created the European Centre on Health of Societies in Transition in 1997 with Professor David Leon, a WHO Collaborating Centre comprising a team of researchers working primarily on health and health policy in central and eastern Europe and the former Soviet Union.
+McKee created the European Centre on Health of Societies in Transition in 1997 with Professor David Leon, a WHO Collaborating Centre comprising a team of researchers working primarily on health and health policy in central and eastern Europe and the former Soviet Union.
 He is also research director of the European Observatory on Health Systems and Policies, a partnership of universities, national and regional governments, international agencies and was President of the European Public Health Association between 2014 and 2016.
 In September 2021 he was elected as President Elect of the British Medical Association.
 He has published over 1300 scientific papers and 50 books, was an editor of the European Journal of Public Health for 15 years.
 He is a member of the Academia Europaea.